Run by School of Ocean Sciences

 This module is designed to give students a solid grounding in ecological theory as it applies to marine ecosystems.
 Topics are taught by drawing on case study ecosystems taken from both temperate and tropical regions and include coral reefs, kelp forests, rocky shores, and mangroves.
 In addition to the theory, students will learn about field methods for studying zonation in the marine environment using Anglesey rocky shore ecosystems as an example case study.
 Students will also undertake a computer-based practical where they will analyse existing data from a coral reef ecosystem to examine for evidence of predictable patterns in benthic community structure across depths and how these might relate to environmental (abiotic) and biological (biotic) drivers.

-Topics covered include predator-prey dynamics, marine disease ecology, invasive species ecology, early life history strategies of marine organisms, macroecology, population dynamics, facilitation, zonation, keystone species theory, dispersal and metapopulations, energy flow, and behavioural ecology.
+Topics covered include predator-prey dynamics, marine disease ecology, invasive species ecology, early life history strategies of marine organisms, macroecology, population dynamics, facilitation, zonation, keystone species theory, and dispersal and metapopulations.
 Students are also introduced to the need for a modern ecological approach in an era when human impacts are so prevalent.

 Basic knowledge derived from the lectures and some prescribed reading, but with limited ability to critically synthesize this basic knowledge

 Knowledge based around lectures and, for marks at the higher end of the scale, with clear evidence of reading the prescribed literature outside the lectures.
 The student understands the fundamentals and demonstrates some ability to critically synthesize the various strands of information.

 Clear and concise presentation of the fundamentals and the details of all areas of the module supported by reading prescribed (and other) literature outside the lectures.
 Highly developed ability to critically synthesize the module information and to link with other modules in the programme.

 Comprehend the physical and biological drivers of marine ecosystems.